sguiderk/Consume_Album_API_React/README.md

 `# connect to the container:`

-`docker exec -it imagefincompare bash`
+`docker exec -it consumeapialbum bash`

 `npm test`